goauthentik/authentik/website/blog/2023-10-26-you-might-be-doing-containers-wrong/item.md

 ---
-title: 3 Ways you (might be) doing containers wrong
+title: 3 ways you (might be) doing containers wrong
 description: “Using containers is not a best practice in itself.
 Here are some mistakes beginners make with containers, and how we set them up correctly at authentik.”
 authors:
     - name: Jens Langhammer